The traditional supply chain landscape has been characterized by its complexity, vulnerability, and susceptibility to disruptions.

 Ethical Considerations: Humanizing AI

-It’s essential to consider the social and economic implications of AI adoption.
 Strategies like retraining programs and job creation initiatives can help mitigate the adverse impacts and ensure a just transition.

-Bias in AI algorithms is another ethical trouble.
+Bias in AI algorithms is another ethical problem.
 If AI models are instructed on biased data, they may memorialize existing inequalities.
-Ensuring fairness and translucence in AI development is crucial.

 Cybersecurity: Protecting the Digital Supply Chain